 4. Longer arc length

-5. LACK OF PENETRATION: When the weld metal doesn’t completely penetrate the joint, then it is called as Lack of Penetration of Incomplete Penetration.
+When the weld metal doesn’t completely penetrate the joint, then it is called as Lack of Penetration or Incomplete Penetration.
 It is one of the most dangerous defects, since it acts as a stress raiser and hence crack may originate or propagate from here.

 Causes of Lack of Penetration: